Navid-Ishaq/az-500-security-labs-deepdive/03-creating-azure-policies/03-lab-purpose-and-tools.md

 ---

-> *"Cloud tools don’t just automate — they advocate.
-They say: here’s how we work, and here’s how we stay wise."*
+> _Cloud tools don’t just automate — they advocate.
+They say: here’s how we work, and here’s how we stay wise._
 > — Jamalu
 > — **Siraat AI Academy**

 ---